-Prince Harry to be Earl of Dumbarton
+Prince Harry becomes Earl of Dumbarton

 He will be the third Earl of Dumbarton - a title that has strong military connections and one not used since 1749.

-On her marriage, Megan Markle has become the Countess of Dumbarton.
+On her marriage, Meghan Markle has become the Countess of Dumbarton.

 The first to hold the title was George Douglas, a younger son of the first Marquess of Douglas, who was created Earl of Dumbarton in 1675.